 Travel and Accommodation Support

-Participants will receive support to cover the cost of an economy round trip airfare within the contiguous United States, or up to $600 if traveling internationally.
+Participants will receive support to cover the cost of an economy round trip airfare within the United States.
 Course participants will also be provided with accommodation in Santa Barbara for the duration of the course.

 How to Apply